frederick-vs-ja/Quuxplusone-blog/_posts/2021-05-17-classic-stl-at-cpponsea-2021.md

 You might be familiar with
-CppCon's training model, where you buy a conference ticket and then add on specific pre- and/or post-conference classes á là carte for about $1000 each.
+CppCon's training model, where you buy a conference ticket and then add on specific pre- and/or post-conference classes à la carte for about $1000 each.
 In contrast, C++ On Sea 2021 offers a _combined_ conference-and-workshop ticket which entitles you to attend all three days, including any class(es) you like;
 and the combined ticket price is a shockingly low [£600](https://cpponsea.uk/tickets/) ($850)